 Sight loss doesn’t just affect the child, it has a profound effect on those around them.
 At Vision Norfolk, we are here to support the whole family.

-When a child is registered with sight loss or visual impairment, it is a difficult time for all and takes some time to adjust to.
+When a child is registered with sight loss or vision impairment, it is can be a worrying and confusing time, and takes some time to adjust to.
 We know it’s easy to get caught up in looking after your child, but it is important to look after your own wellbeing too, as it can feel lonely and isolating.

 We recognise the importance of bringing families together, creating a valuable support network for one another.
 Once a month we hold a social evening for parents and careers, to provide the opportunity to connect with others in similar positions.
 Talking to other parents and carers is a great way to get support, information, advice and to learn.
 It is your time to chat freely from topics such as home or school life to technology.